IntersectMBO/lsm-tree/doc/final-report/final-report.md

 Primary benchmark (MiB).

 : This is the amount of memory used by the primary benchmark.
-Concretely, it is the Linux kernel maximum resident set size (RSS) as reported by GNU `time`.
+Concretely, it is the maximum resident set size (RSS) queried from the Linux kernel using GNU Time.
 This value does not cover page cache memory used by the operating system on behalf of the application.
 However, the primary benchmark makes only little use of the page cache: it employs it only for streaming reads and writes of run files, not for actual caching.